Cavaliers' Tristan Thompson suspended 25 games for violating NBA's drug policy with positive tests

 Thompson spent his first nine seasons as a pro with the Cavs before bouncing around.
 He's also played with Boston, Sacramento, Indiana, Chicago and the Los Angeles Lakers.

-The Cavs, who have won eight straight games, re-signed him as a free agent before this season.
-He's averaging 3.8 points and 3.9 rebounds in 12 minutes.
+The Cavs re-signed him as a free agent to a one-year contract before this season.
+He's only averaging 3.8 points and 3.9 rebounds in 12 minutes, but Thompson has also helped Cleveland navigate a spate of injuries.

+Cleveland has been without starters Darius Garland (broken jaw) and forward Evan Mobley (knee surgery) since mid-December, but the Cavs have played their best ball without them, and at 26-15 have moved into the No. 4 spot in the Eastern Conference.

+Garland was cleared to resume on-court workouts last week after he had the wiring removed from his jaw, and Mobley has increased his activity of late.
+Both players are expected back in the lineup at some point next month.

 AP NBA: https://apnews.com/hub/NBA